ParacelFramework/Parpacks/readme.md

 These can be invoked dynamically during a chat.
 Some interact with each other in complex ways.
 They are not just tools — they’re *roles*.

-## Speculative Ideas

-#### A word of caution: While these Paracels can speculate and propose new ideas, disciplinary best practices are required knowledge.
-Just because they can suggest ideas, certainly does not mean they won't be BAD ideas, or even sub-optimal ideas.

-#### This CANNOT be fixed in any meaningful or automated way, atleast not without a ton of work and babysitting.

-The context dependent nature of best practices mean that it will differ depending on the situation, presenting a fundamental limitation of the model.
-This an actual good thing, it means if you are a developer or devops person, and you actually support and troubleshoot the code you write instead of copying and pasting out of the model, your job is very safe.

-Think of ChatGPT as a new programming intern that has had 20 cups of coffee and has read every academic book in existence.
-Yeah its a know-it-all, but ChatGPT has never cried into a console window at 3AM thinking about their life choices as well as how to fix the issue.
-That is the key difference.
-It is a helper, not a brain replacement!

- > 🌀🧘‍♂️Taoman's Note: "Both the scaffold, and the form will still rely on human developer input.
-This just makes it more fun!"

 ---

 ## 🧪 Usage Instructions